smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Vehicle Data/index.md

 ## RPCs

-The primary RPCs used by this component are:
+Below are descriptions for the primary RPCs used by the `VehicleInfo` component of SDL.
+More information regarding this component is available in the `VehicleInfo` section of the [HMI Documentation](https://smartdevicelink.com/en/guides/hmi/overview/).

 ### VehicleInfo.GetVehicleData